Irritable Bowel Syndrome

 How can I manage my IBS?

 - Eat a variety of healthy foods.
-Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to avoid certain foods to decrease your symptoms.
+Ask your provider about diets that might help your symptoms, such as the low FODMAP diet.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 For most people, good liquids to drink are water, juice, and milk.